arpitsingh26/Cart-Pole-Balancing/README.md

+# Brief Description:

+In this, we implemented Actor-Critic algorithm for the cart pole to learn balancing itself using sequential feedback.
+Also worked on finding hyperparameters to make the agent learn as quickly as possible from the environment.

-# Brief description of INAC and What it does:
+# INAC and What it does:

 Incremental Natural Actor Critic (INAC) algorithm is a variant of Actor Critic algorithm in which the weight vector w is used which is incrementally updated